How to Personalize Your Website's Design and UX for Better Engagement

 Source: Freepik

+Visiting a website should be effortless, not a frustrating repeat of digging through the same generic menu each time.
 Adaptive navigation solves this by reconsidering the site’s menu based on what the user cares about and has done before.

-For example, it might highlight the sections a user frequently visits, making those options easier to find without extra clicks.
+It might highlight the sections a user frequently visits, making those options easier to find without extra clicks.
 It could also create shortcuts to recently viewed categories so users can pick up where they left off.

 Call-to-action buttons can shift, too.
 Imagine a B2B software site changing its main button from “Start Free Trial” to “Resume Your Setup” for someone halfway through onboarding.